DevPadd/dotfiles/README.md

 ### 💳 Credits

-Made this so i dont have to reconfig all programs from the start after a fresh install. rofi configs are from binnewbs (https://github.com/binnewbs/arch-hyprland) and also JaKooLit (https://github.com/JaKooLit). thanks gemini for making the fuzzel/rofi wallpaper switcher script xd
+Made this so i dont have to reconfig all programs from the start after a fresh install. i actually got the rofi configs from binnewbs (https://github.com/binnewbs/arch-hyprland) and also JaKooLit (https://github.com/JaKooLit), then tweaked it a bit. thanks gemini for making the fuzzel/rofi wallpaper switcher script xd

 ### ⚙️ Apps
 File explorer: dolphin <br/>